leanprover-community/blog/posts/simprocs-intro.md

 * By definition, a simproc can only be used in `simp` (and `simp`-like tactics like `simp_rw`, `simpa`, `aesop`), even though the notion of a "parametric lemma" could be useful in other rewriting tactics like `rw`.
 * One cannot provide arguments to a simproc to restrict the occurrences it rewrites.
 In contrast, this is possible for lemmas in all rewriting tactics: eg `rw [add_comm c]` turns `⊢ a + b = c + d` into `⊢ a + b = d + c` where `rw [add_comm]` would instead have turned it into `⊢ b + a = c + d`.
 * The syntax for declaring a simproc, and in particular whether it a simproc should be in the standard simp set or not, is inconsistent with the rest of the language: Where we have `lemma` and `@[simp] lemma` to respectively "create a lemma" and "create a lemma and add it to the standard simp set", the analogous constructs for simprocs are `simproc_decl` and `simproc`, instead of `simproc` and `@[simp] simproc`.

+## Analogues in other languages

+Dsimprocs fill roughly the same niche as proofs by reflection in Rocq.

 # How to write a simproc